 As someone that got an MBA, one thing people don’t realize is how flexible people are in terms of job opportunities.
 It is not uncommon for students to apply to 50+ jobs across many industries, regions and functions.
 The whole game is to get a high-paying job.
 Ideally something you like, but thats often negotiable.

 For the past twenty plus years, finance and consulting have been the places to be if you wanted to cash in on the prosperous American economy.
-Both have been able to cash in on the tremendous globalization opportunities of increasingly powerful firms.
+Both have been able to cash in on the globalization opportunities of increasingly powerful (and large) firms.
 Technology took it to a new level with zero-marginal cost economics and now have become the best places to work if you want to get paid in the new economy.

 Don’t worry about wall street though, they’re still making it work: